-The amount is based on your 2018 or 2019 tax filings.
+The amount is based on your 2019 and 2020 tax filings.
 Your stimulus check will be paid using the method you used to receive a refund check or pay your taxes.
 If you received a refund via Direct Deposit, your stimulus check will be paid the same way.
 If you received a paper check, you’ll receive a paper stimulus check.

 If you receive Social Security and don’t file a tax return, your check will be based on information provided by the Social Security Administration.

 If you haven’t filed a tax return in 2019 or 2020, the IRS recommends filing a 2019 return to receive payment as soon as possible.